There are no products in your shopping cart.

 No dance experience is necessary.
 YogaDance is for everyone – children, adults, the elderly, and from fully able bodies to disabled.
 Classes can be tailored to focus on different ages and abilities or a specific organization's needs for increasing their abilities together.

-You are welcome to come back and read more later about how you can start on your own at home using just a radio or your favorite music.
+You are welcome to start on your own at home using just a radio or your favorite music.

 Kripalu YogaDance~~Dancing Butterflies ~~~ Dance As Though No One Is Watching! ~~~